mosip/mosip-infra/deployment/v3/cluster/aws/README.md

 The default log max log file size set on EKS cluster is 10MB with max number of files as 10.
 Refer to `/etc/docker/daemon.json` on any node.

 ## Cluster management
-Import cluster into Rancher and assign access rights users in IAM (Keycloak)

-## Increase/delete nodes
-In Rancher console, under Edit Cluster, increase the Desired ASG size to the number of nodes you need.
-Nodes should get created.

-## Register the cluster with Rancher
 * Login as admin in Rancher console
 * Configure your cloud credentials
 * Add this cluster to Rancher
 * Make sure the correct zone is selected to be able to see the cluster on Rancher console.

+## Increase/delete nodes
+In Rancher console, under Edit Cluster, increase the Desired ASG size to the number of nodes you need.
+Nodes should get created.

 ## Troubleshooting
 * **TLS Handshake issue**: If while accessing resources you see error as mentioned [here](https://stackoverflow.com/questions/51302515/kubernetes-net-http-tls-handshake-timeout-when-fetching-logs-baremetal), then it could be due to node(s) not availability due to resource constraints (RAM, storage, compute).
 Either add nodes or delete pods.